-It’s complicated, so the right answer is likely crowd sourced from real product users in sales and marketing roles.
+It isn't very easy, so the right answer is likely crowdsourced from real product users in sales and marketing roles.

-Aggregating the scores for both CRM platforms across review sites like SoftwareAdvice.com, Capterra and G2Crowd.com, Salesforce gets an average customer satisfaction score of 4.07/5.
+Aggregating both CRM platforms' scores across review sites like SoftwareAdvice.com, Capterra, and G2Crowd.com, Salesforce gets an average customer satisfaction score of 4.07/5.

-On the other hand, the HubSpot CRM customer satisfaction score average clocks in at 4.4/5.
+On the other hand, the HubSpot CRM customer satisfaction score average is 4.4/5.

-You should take these reviews with a grain of salt, however, since Salesforce’s score comes from around 22,000 reviews and HubSpot’s score comes from around 4,300 reviews.
+However, you should take these reviews with a grain of salt since Salesforce's score comes from around 22,000 reviews, and HubSpot's score comes from approximately 4,300 reviews.

 Salesforce implementation can require anywhere from $5,000 to well over $80,000 or higher, writes CRM consultant Ranger Lewis on Quora.
 He states Salesforce implementation may be costlier if your company is switching CRM.

-5. Time-to-implementation isn’t the same as pure cost, but they’re definitely related.
+- Time-to-implementation isn't the same as pure cost, but they're related.

-Salesforce CRM integrations may take months or even longer, especially for large enterprises who need to carefully manage the project as a strategic global initiative.
+Salesforce CRM integrations may take months or even longer, especially for large enterprises that need to carefully manage the project as a strategic global initiative.

-However, the chances you’ll need a consultant are pretty unlikely to get started with HubSpot, unless you’re a massive company who needs professional change management support.
+However, the chances you'll need a consultant are pretty unlikely to get started with HubSpot unless you're a massive company that needs professional change management support.

-There are two ways to look at customization of technology, and we'll consider both.
+There are two ways to look at the customization of technology, and we'll consider both.

-Salesforce is highly customizable, and markets its product as the “most customizable CRM.”
-HubSpot is also customizable to your businesses processes and structure and offers an Open API, but is likely not too customizable to the same extent as Salesforce.
+Salesforce is highly customizable and markets its product as the "most customizable CRM."
+HubSpot is also customizable to your business's processes and structure and offers an Open API, but is likely not too customizable to the same extent as Salesforce.